 Maria Laura Barreto

 Maria Laura is a lawyer and Ph.D. in Mineral Engineering.
 She has 25 years of experience in the field of extractive industries and environmental law.
 Her career involves three major phases in different locations: Mozambique, Brazil and Canada.
-In Mozambique she was a senior legal advisor to the Minister of Mineral Resources.
-In Brazil, during 17 years, she became an academic researcher and and professor, and she continued her work as a Senior Legal and Policy Advisor for the Secretary of Mining and Metallurgy, particularly in the area of international environmental negotiations.
-Arriving in Canada in 2002, she co-founded a consulting company, the Materials Efficiency Research Group, which is actively engaged with a range of governments, companies and NGOs in the field of environmental law and extractive industries.
-She is also a visiting professor at universities in Canada, Spain and the USA.
+In Mozambique, she was a senior legal advisor to the Minister of Mineral Resources.
+In Brazil, during 17 years, she became an academic both as a researcher and professor, and she continued her work as a Senior Legal and Policy Advisor for the Secretary of Mining and Metallurgy, particularly in the area of international environmental negotiations.
+Arriving in Canada in 2002, she co-founded a consulting company, the Materials Efficiency Research Group, which has been actively engaged with a range of governments, companies and NGOs in the field of environmental law and extractive industries.
+She is also a visiting professor at universities in British Columbia, Spain and the USA.
 During recent years, she has worked primarily with the University of Ottawa at the IUCN Academy of Environmental Law.
-Dr. Barreto is also a member of RESPOMIN, the Iberoamerican network for responsible ASM coordinated by ARM, and an advisor on regulatory and public policy issues relating to ASM.
+Dr. Barreto is also a member of RESPOMIN, the Iberoamerican network for responsible ASM coordinated by ARM, and advisor on regulatory and public policy issues relating to ASM.

-Peruvian, artisanal miner since 1993, in 1999 he became a shareholder of the mining Enterprise La Victoria S.A.
-Beginning 2001 he assumed general management and in May of that year he accepted the responsibility, among other miners and sectors, of formulating a law project for the formalization of Artisanal mining in Peru.
-Supported by international cooperation, he participated in the organization of the first artisanal miners encounter carried out in the city of Arequipa; there he was elected president of the Coordinating Commission of Artisanal Miners of the Middle South.
+Peruvian, artisanal miner since 1993, in 1999 he become shareholder of the mining Enterprise La Victoria S.A.
+In 2001 he assumed the general management and in May of 2001 he assumed the responsibility, among other miners and sectors, of formulating a law project for the formalization of Artisanal mining in Peru.
+Supported by international cooperation, he participated in the organization of the first artisanal miners encounter realized in the city of Arequipa, there he was elected president of the Coordinating Commission of Artisanal Miners of the Middle South.
 With the support of other leaders from Puno and Madre de Dios regions in Peru, were key actors for passing the law 27651 of Formalization and Promotion of Small Scale and Artisanal Mining, is released.
-In July of 2002 he assumes the presidency of the Regional Association of Artisanal Miner Producers of the Middle South and Center of Peru, AMASUC.
+In July of 2002 he assumes the presidency of the Regional Association of Artisanal Miners Producers of the Middle South and Center of Peru, AMASUC.